NeuroWinter/neurowinter.github.io/_drafts/2026-08-27-The-trade-desk-on-health-bank-lottery.md

 ticket.
 That doesn't defuse it: the sensitive fact isn't the page, it's the **domain**.
 And on my cold profile the `ttd_tdid` was a fresh value on each site, so I *cannot* show the same person linked across the health portal and the bank from this data.
 A fresh browser is the one case where that identifier *doesn't* persist.
 For a real visitor carrying a Trade Desk cookie, a cross-site identifier is exactly what it is designed to be.
 What happens behind a login, where a real patient's activity lives, is worse and is where a browser can't follow.

 On consent: these sends carry `gdpr=0` (an assertion that GDPR does not apply, which for a New Zealander is correct) and an empty consent string.
 There is no New Zealand signal in the request at all, because the ad-tech consent vocabulary has no concept of New Zealand law.
 A NZ reader is described to the market in the language of a regime that doesn't cover them, and no interaction of theirs governs any of it.
+That doesn't prove nobody was told anything.
+It shows that if a New Zealand notice governs this collection, the auction transaction carries no sign of it.

 This is where New Zealand's **IPP 3A** comes in, and it's worth being precise about which principle does what.
 IPP 2 is the one that says collect personal